kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 - `arm-none-eabi-binutils`
 - `arm-none-eabi-newlib`

-We'll also install `stlink` which is a firmware programmer for STM32 microcontrollers using the ST-LINK probe and also install the Windows USB drivers for the ST-LINK probe from STMicroelectronics' website.
+We'll also install the `stlink` package which is a firmware programmer for STM32 microcontrollers using the ST-LINK probe and also install the Windows USB drivers for the ST-LINK probe from STMicroelectronics' website.

 MSYS2 comes with multiple [<u>environments</u>](https://www.msys2.org/docs/environments/).
 I use the `UCRT64` environment but any of them should work.
 Add the path to the MSYS2 environment to the PATH system variable.
 The MSYS2 environment path should look something like this: `C:\msys64\ucrt64\bin`